 Gordon & Rees attorneys and distinguished guest speakers will present stimulating and timely legal education on Thursday, June 28.
-This half-day symposium will address recent Employment Hot Button issues; the Meaning of the #MeToo Movement to Your Organization; Class Action Pitfalls and How to Avoid Them; and a Ted Talk style panel discussing four distinct issues employers need to know.
-Additionally, we will be providing an interactive Ethics presentation.
+The speakers at our half-day symposium will address recent Employment Hot Button issues; the Meaning of the #MeToo Movement to Your Organization; and Class Action Pitfalls and How to Avoid Them.
+Our distinguished panelists will also discuss Four Distinct Issues Employers Need to Know and How to Handle “Tag Along” Tort Claims Associated with Employment Claims.
 Attendees will earn up to 5.0 California CLE and CE credits.

 Registration & Breakfast